leohentschker/vslint/README.md

 import { extendExpectDesignReviewer } from '@vslint/jest';

 expect.extend(extendExpectDesignReviewer({
-  // optional, where should snapshot files be stored so we don't have to call the model again every time we run tests
+  // optional, where should snapshot files be stored so we don't have to call the model again
-  // defaults to to '__tests__/__design_snapshots__'
+  // every time we run tests.
+Defaults to to '__tests__/__design_snapshots__', but can can be
-  // if it doesn't exist, it will be created
+  // overridden.
+Will be created if it doesn't exist!
   snapshotsDir: '__tests__/__design_snapshots__',
   // global CSS paths that enable correct rendering
   customStyles: ['./styles/globals.css'],